 3. seek support from an HR partner

-One of the biggest benefits of working with a professional recruitment company are that it gives you immediate access to a massive talent pool of pre screened candidates.
+One of the biggest benefits of working with a professional recruitment company is that it gives you immediate access to a massive talent pool of pre screened candidates.
 Unlike some recruitment agencies, our team at Randstad takes the time to better understand our clients hiring needs, company goals and overall objectives.
 We connect with hiring managers and floor supervisors to fully understand the skill sets needed to be successful on the job.
-Once we gather this information, we use our innovative technology to build customised talent pipelines based on each company’s unique criteria.
+Once we gather this information, we use our innovative technology to build customized talent pipelines based on each company’s unique criteria.

 leverage HR technology